GitHub Actions Building Blocks

 Step 2: Configure Pipeline Automation

-• the owner of the GitHub organization,
+- the owner of the GitHub organization

-• the id of the GitHub App and
+- the ID of the GitHub App

-In case you are using an enterprise version you will need to change the base URL to GitHub’s API from https://api.github.com to whatever is the URL you use.
+If you are using an enterprise version you will need to change the base URL to GitHub’s API from

-On the platform control plane you can select Settings → Configuration and the enter your data within the section for Pipeline Automation.
-You will find a button to test your configuration.
+Once you entered the above configuration you can test your configuration by clicking the "Test Configuration" button.
 Please note that testing the configuration is only possible at the time you upload the private key.
 Coming back later to the form will require you to re-upload the key to meshStack in order to test the integration again.
-Once you saved your configuration it can be enabled by clicking the Turn On button on the bottom of this page.

 Step 3: Create a Workflow Trigger